Barmera: Present day

 Lake Bonney has sandy beaches, a jetty, fishing and sailing.
 Every Easter, a sailing regatta is held on Lake Bonney and a country music festival is held every June.
 Riverland Field Days are held in September a Show is held in March.
 The town is home to the sporting teams Barmera/Monash Roos Football Club and the Barmera United Soccer Club.

-Barmera is in the Berri Barmera Council local government area, the South Australian House of Assembly electoral district of Chaffey and the Australian House of Representatives Division of Barker.